LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 * Improve search experience
 - Updated SearchResultsPanel to skip result processing and assume SearchResultsModel already has cardData processed and available.
 Refactored search result processing and SearchResultCardData generation into getProcessedSearchHits function, that should be called while creating/updating SearchResultsModel with search results.
-- Added emptyResultDisplay and hidePanelFrame props to SearchResultsPanel
+- Added emptyResultDisplay, hideHeader and hidePanelFrame props to SearchResultsPanel

 ## version 0.59.0
 *Released*: 14 May 2020